 One of your responsibilities as a support worker, case manager or supervisor is to ensure that client progress notes are regularly and accurately completed.
 Well written notes support and demonstrate good care practices and can back you up if there are ever any questions around your adherence to duty of care.

 If you’re interested in improving your progress note writing skills, consider signing up for the CDCS online course ‘Writing Professional Progress Notes'.

 Hopefully this post has helped you to understand the concept of Duty of Care better.
 If you can think of someone else who might benefit from this article, send them a link.
 We’d appreciate it!
-And if you’re looking for more helpful resources, why not check out our Resource Hub?
+And if you’re looking for more helpful resources, why not check out our Total Quality Package resource hub?
 We have culturally appropriate, tailored resources that are designed to make your job simpler and help you provide quality care to your clients.
 Click here to find out more.